-- 1. The Master of Science in Physics programme provides the candidate the required knowledge, general competence, and analytical skills on an advanced level, needed in industry, consultancy, education, research, or in public administration. - 2.
-The students would gain substantial knowledge in various branches of physics: Electronics, Quantum, classical, statistical mechanics, condensed matter physics, astrophysics, particle, nuclear and high energy Physics. - 3.
+- 2. The students would gain substantial knowledge in various branches of physics: Electronics, Quantum, classical, statistical mechanics, condensed matter physics, astrophysics, particle, nuclear and high energy Physics. - 3.
 Would learn use of mathematical tools in solving complex physical problems and have the solid background and experience required to model, analyze, and solve advanced problems in physics globally. - 4.
 Would able to apply advanced theoretical and/or experimental methods, including the use of numerical methods and simulations. - 5.
 This course would empower the student to acquire scientific and engineering skills and the required practical knowledge by performing experiments in general physics and electronics. - 6.
 Would also get some research oriented experience by doing theoretical and experimental projects in the last semester under the supervision of faculty. - 7.
-The course as a whole opens up several career doors for the students interested in various areas of science and technology in private, public and government sectors.

-8. Students may get job opportunities in higher education, research organizations, physics consultancy, radiology, radiation oncology and many others.
+The course as a whole opens up several career doors for the students interested in various areas of science and technology in private, public and government sectors. - 8.
+Students may get job opportunities in higher education, research organizations, physics consultancy, radiology, radiation oncology and many others.
 Some of the institutions where physics students can start their carrier are: BARC, DRDO, NPTC, IISc, ISRO, ONGC, BHEL, PRL, NPL, SINP, VECC, IITs, NITs, IIPR etc.

-Program Educational Objectives:
+Program Educational Objectives

 - 1. The two year M.Sc. in Physics program offered by the department of physics, school of sciences has been designed to impart high quality education in physical sciences. - 2.
 The objectives of the curriculum to prepare students to take up challenges as a researchers/ competitive physicist in diverse areas of theoretical and experimental physics. - 3.
 The program also aims to make the students technically and analytically skilled.
 In third and fourth semesters the students are offered various elective papers in the following advanced areas: Theoretical high energy physics, fiber optics and photonics, material characterization technique and Laser physics and its applications along with several core subjects of physics.
-Moreover, the students are trained to carry out laboratory experiments in certain advanced areas of physics such as nuclear physics, electronics and lasers. - 4.
-A research oriented dissertation in 4th semester will enable the students to develop analytical and integrative problem-solving skills. - 5.
+Moreover, the students are trained to carry out laboratory experiments in certain advanced areas of physics such as nuclear physics, electronics and lasers.

+R. Salaria.
+A. Diart S. S. S. M. Mr.

+- 4. A research oriented dissertation in 4th semester will enable the students to develop analytical and integrative problem-solving skills. - 5.
 After completing this 2 year M.Sc.
 (Physics) program the students can pursue higher education in physics by clearing NET, SLET, GATE, UGC-CSIR tests.
 The course as a whole opens up several career doors for the students interested in various areas of science and technology in private, public and government sectors at national level.
 Students may get job opportunities in higher education, research organization, physics consultancy, radiology and many others. - 6.
-There are some institutions like BARC, DRDO, NTPC, ISRO, SINP, VECC, IITs, NIT, etc where physics students can start their career after completing the master degree in physics. - □ Local □ Regional □ National □ Global
+There are some institutions like BARC, DRDO, NTPC, ISRO, SINP, VECC, IITs, NIT, etc where physics students can start their career after completing the master degree in physics.